QCD Flux Tubes and Anomaly Inflow: Anomaly Inflow Mechanism

-hence we cannot apply the identity $d^2 =0$ in (\ref{descent}).
-There is a subtlety in using covariant anomaly or consistent anomaly and it has been clarified in \cite{Naculich}.
-We will show how this anomaly inflow mechanism on the string-like topological defects can be applied to the QCD flux tubes in the next section.
-Similar applications for the membrane-like topological defects can be found in Refs. \cite{TX1, TX2}, where we have studied the QCD membranes.
+and we cannot apply $d^2 =0$ in (\ref{descent}).
+We will show how this anomaly inflow mechanism (on the string-like topological defects) can be applied to the QCD flux tubes in the next section.
+Similar applications for the membrane-like topological defects can be found in Refs. \cite{TX1, TX2}, where we study membrane structures in the QCD vacuum.